How To Choose A Maths Tutor In London – One Mum’s Struggle To Find The Perfect Person To Help Her Daughter With Maths

 This was something that mattered and I wanted to get it right.

-The problem was, at the end of three weeks, I hadn’t found a single maths tutor who could give me everything that was important to me.
+The problem was, at the end of three weeks, I hadn’t found a single maths tutor near me who could provide everything that was important to me.
 It was obvious that I was going to have to compromise.

 But on what?